Automorphism groups of affine varieties and their Lie algebras: Chapters on

 \subsection{Linearization of reductive group actions}

 Let $G$ be a reductive linear algebraic group acting effectively on $\AA^n$ with a fixed point $x$.
 Then the tangent representation of $G_x$ on $T_xX$ is faithful.
-Luna's \'Etale Slice Theorem guarantees a local linearization of the $G_x$-action near $x$.
+Luna's \'Etale Slice Theorem \cite{Lun73} guarantees a local linearization of the $G_x$-action near $x$.
 This justifies an expectation that any action of a reductive group on $\AA^n$ can be linearized, that is, is conjugate in $\Aut(\AA^n)$ to a linear action; see e.g. \cite[Conjecture 3.1]{Kam79} and \cite[Section 9.4]{vdE00}.
-However, the latter expectation occurs to be only partially true.
+However, the latter expectation turns out to be wrong as we will see below in \ref{counterexamples}.